EvansNjogu/EvansNjogu/README.md

 ## 👯 Let's Collaborate

-💡 I'm always up for collaborating on open source projects — especially if you're into AI for social good, accessibility, or just enjoy building smart tools.
+💡 I'm always up for collaborating on open source projects...especially if you're into AI for social good, accessibility, or just enjoy building smart tools.
 If that sounds like you, let’s chat!
 📬 Reach me at [hey@njoguevans.me](mailto:hey@njoguevans.me)

 ## 🎓 Academic Pursuits